“Don’t hold anyone to an expectation unless you have stated to them what that expectation is.”

 Way before there is a need to give any sort of corrective feedback there needs to be a discussion of expectations.
 Ideally, this happens within the first 30 days of starting a new job and continues throughout the work experience.
 It is not enough to assume that everyone knows what is expected of them based on the job description.

 In the beginning, it is important to be explicit.
-I wrote about being Captain Obvious and it means to leave no room for assumptions.
 For example, if you expect every meeting your team organizes starts and ends on time, has an agenda, and includes a note-taker, then say that.
 While running a meeting like this may be "common sense" for some, it likely will not be for all.

 To ensure that performance kicks off in the right direction and to reduce the need for uncomfortable corrective feedback, be explicit with expectations from the start.